How to Escape PowerShell Module Hell

 Without tasking a team member to check for module quality, it’s difficult to know what vulnerabilities or dependencies any third-party module has.
 This could lead to serious failures (data breach, security exploitation, etc.) However, tasking developers to quality check every single package and module before it’s used isn’t exactly an attractive solution.

 All you need to climb out of module hell is the right tool and a little know-how.

 Using a tool like ProGet that enables and enforces DevOps best practices greatly increases your chances of escaping module hell.
 ProGet also eliminates some of the risks of first-party and third-party catastrophic module failure.

 |First-Party Modules are Public or Offline, Difficult to Access Modules||Easily Shared, Unlimited Private Repositories|

 Using PowerShell modules with ProGet keeps first-party PowerShell both private and easily accessible for internal use.
 ProGet can also enforce access rules on top of separating modules by quality in different feeds.
-Feed-level privilege controls in ProGet give granular control over per-feed permissions and is made even easier by integrating with AD/LDAP to use existing teams and roles.
+Feed-level privilege controls in ProGet give granular control over per-feed permissions and are made even easier by integrating with AD/LDAP to use existing teams and roles..

 Next Steps to Climb Out of Module Hell

 Module hell is a scary and dangerous place to be.
 The longer your modules stay there, the more of a liability they become.
 And the longer your team stays there the more comfortable they’ll get.

 Using a tool like ProGet as a private repository for your first-party modules and scanning third-party modules is the first step in climbing your way out.
 But that's not the only thing you can do!
 Tune-up your PowerShell knowledge and know-how and prepare yourself and your team for any heat that may come your way.